t0bes1/football-stats/README.md

 ---
 ![Top Message](documentation/top-message-eu9y.png)

-A Program for recorded and reviewing football Statistics for the Everett Rovers U9 Yellow team
+A Program for recorded and reviewing football Statistics for the Everett Rovers U9 Yellow team:

 My son (Seth) plays for a football team called Everett Rovers U9.
 I am tasked with analysing team performance and tracking our statistics.
-This project is aimed at automated input and analysis of this team for the purposes of providing actionable insights.
+This project is aimed at automating input and analysis of this data for the purposes of providing actionable insights and easy review of performance.

+The program can be accessed [here](https://everett-rovers-u9y-15b7dda34125.herokuapp.com/) through any web browser.

 ## User Stories